mrjacob241/AlmosThere-Browser/README.md

 **AlmosThere Browser** is a Browser that is Almost There to be an actual Browser, but we all know that it will never be!

-At the moment I wouldn't define it a Browser, it's just a Rust Demo...
+At the moment I wouldn't define it a Browser, it's just a Rust Demo Vibe Coded in Codex...

 ## ⚠️ DISCLAIMER!!! ⚠️